thesmith1/midi_zonifier/README.md

     ]
 }
 ```
+Please note that the mapping is many-to-many, which means that a single knob can now control many parameters and a single parameters can be controlled by many knobs!

 The CC mapping file is selected with the button "Open CC Mapping file...".
-Please, remember the previous warning: don't put the CC Mapping file in the same folder as the zone configurations files, or you will experience something really bad...
+You may be tempted to put the CC Mapping file in the same folder with all the zone configuration files: remember the previous warning or bad things will happen...

 ### Program Changes
 The Zonifier is not just a way of having your zones saved and always there for you, it can also function as the brain that manages your live performance.
 Sometimes (maybe always), when a new song starts, you need to select a new preset from the infinity of choices that your keyboard offers you: either you need to manually input the preset number, or you need to search it manually (and the other members of the band will start to hate you...) or, even worse, since you have software instruments, you have to touch the mouse...
 Imagine having to do this for all your instruments, hardware and software!